-Before the creation of Travelers United, travelers had no real advocate in Washington.
-Today, travel has changed for the better.
+Before Travelers United, travelers had no focused advocate in Washington.
+Today, travel has changed for the better and it is still changing.

 These traveler protections are in place because of Traveler United’s work.